 After the easel was up and secure, I decided it needed a frame for the artwork.
 After digging around in my shed, I came across a wood frame I had salvaged from a broken mirror.
 It was a perfect fit!

-If you want, you can attach a chain to the back of the easel so that you can adjust the angle of your artwork easel.
+If you want, you can attach a chain to the back of the easel to adjust the angle of your artwork.
 Use a drill to make a small hole in the back of the top support beam and thread the chain through.
-Secure the chain with a knot or clamp, and you’re ready to move on to customizing your easel.
+Secure the chain with a knot or clamp, and you’re ready to customize your easel.

 With your easel assembled, it’s time to make it your own by adding a personal touch with paint or other decorative features.

 With your easel fully assembled and ready to use, it’s time to add a bit of personal flair to make it truly unique.
-One way to do this is by choosing a color scheme that complements your backyard decor.
+One way to do this is by choosing a color scheme that complements a wooden easel on your patio.
 Or leave it natural.
 It’s totally up to you.
+Either way, having an outdoor art garden easel will surely create a happy spot on your patio or porch.

-Whether you opt to add a coat of paint, a bold beautiful color can go a long way in making your easel stand out, especially if you use your garden easel on your patio to display your favorite hanging basket.
-I chose to leave my natural to allow the bamboo to blend in with my garden, and then I changed my mind.
+Whether you opt to add a coat of paint, a bold, beautiful color can go a long way toward making your garden easel stand out, especially if you use it on your patio to display your favorite hanging basket.
+I chose to leave my natural area so the bamboo would blend in with my garden, but then I changed my mind.
 LOL

 The frame appeared to blend in with the stand, so I chose Dixie Belle’s White Cap from their SILK All-In-One paint line.
-I used their mini angle synthetic paintbrush (my fave) to dry brush the paint lightly over the wood giving it that rustic vibe I love.
+I used their mini-angle synthetic paintbrush (my fave) to lightly dry-brush the paint over the wood, giving it that rustic vibe I love.

 Now, the frame stands out.

-Painting the frame allows you to create a one-of-a-kind masterpiece that reflects your personal style and tastes.
+Painting the frame lets you create a one-of-a-kind masterpiece that reflects your personal style and taste.
 Get creative!

-No matter how you choose to customize your easel, the end result is sure to be a stunning addition to your backyard decor.
+No matter how you customize your easel, the result is sure to be a stunning addition to your backyard decor.
 So, go ahead and let your creativity run wild – the possibilities are endless!

 Enjoy The Transformation

-Transforming my gardens into a work of art has been an exciting project, and creating this DIY garden easel has really elevated my garden decor to new heights.
-I have been dreaming about digging in the dirt ever since we moved into our forever home, but like art, it takes time, and so are the gardens.
+Transforming my gardens into a work of art has been an exciting project, and creating this DIY garden easel has really elevated my garden decor.
+I have been dreaming about digging in the dirt ever since we moved into our forever home, but like art, it takes time, and so do the gardens.

 And if you don’t have a garden and need a clever way to display your hanging basket, this works too!